VincentMelia/webapi2.2.example/README.md

 #### Implementation Projects
 - webapi22.example.data\_access.in\_memory: concrete in-memory provider
-- webapi22.example.data\_access.sql: SQL provider
+- webapi22.example.data\_access.sql: SQL provider - _currently a work in progress.
+Logon and GET todo list route work_.
+Schema creation script is located in the \LLBLGEN\schema folder.

 ### Compiled Self-Contained Folders
-- compiled-osx - seems to work on OSX
+- compiled-osx - seems to work on OSX.
+Browse to the compiled os-x folder and run `dotnet webapi2.2.api.dll`
 - compiled-win - used to work until yesterday.
 Now it builds perfectly but the publish fails.
 Working on it.

 ### Other
 As this was based off the in-memory provider, I always found it easier to implement primary keys as GUIDs.

+Also, if opening the solution in Visual Studio you might get prompted to install PostSharp.
+Same for anything related to the concrete SQL implementation.

+**start path should be /todos/logon**

 [1]:	postsharp.net
 [2]:	llblgen.com "LLBLGEN Pro"